fountainment/cherrysoda-engine/README.md

 This engine ported most parts of Monocle engine to C++, and added some useful features like simple audio playback.
 Command console UI are rewritten in ImGui with a parameter tweaking slider.
 And some minor changes are made in order to get 3d capability, but this engine is still mainly for 2d.

-It's a hobby project, and tbh, the port quality is not very good, but it's basically ok to be used in some small 2d games, I used it to participate in several gamejams.
+It's a hobby project, and tbh, the code quality is not very good for the moment, but it's basically ok to be used in some small 2d games, I used it to participate in several gamejams.

 ## Screenshots